 The full report is available for download here.

 About the Research

 Avanade commissioned independent market research agency Vanson Bourne to conduct research into workplace experience between October 2021 and January 2022.

 The study surveyed 2,100 global senior decision-makers from IT, lines of business and HR/training.
-Respondents were from organizations in a range of sectors, but a focus was placed upon financial services, healthcare, manufacturing and retail.
-The organizations needed to have 1,000 or more employees and have more than $500 million global annual revenue.
+Respondents were from organisations in a range of sectors, but a focus was placed upon financial services, healthcare, manufacturing and retail.
+The organisations needed to have 1,000 or more employees and have more than $500 million global annual revenue.

 All interviews were conducted using a rigorous multilevel screening process to ensure that only suitable candidates were given the opportunity to participate.

 Countries included: US, Canada, France, Germany, Spain, Italy, UK, Nordics (Denmark, Sweden, Finland and Norway), Netherlands, Japan, Australia and Brazil.

 Participants were asked to indicate their organisation’s revenue from a scale ranging from $500 to >$50b USD.
 The midpoint for each respondent’s indication was used as the basis of the calculation (e.g., If a respondent chose $5b-$10b, $7.5b was used).

 Similarly, respondents were asked to indicate, on a scale, what impact on revenue they estimated their organisation’s workplace programmes had had over the previous 12 months.
 Again, the midpoint of each respondent’s indication was used to make the calculation.